hxrts/docs/testnets/testnets.md

 Now you should be seeing blocks being replayed and your node is catching up with the testnet.
 This could take a while.

-### Become An Active Validator(optional)
+### Become a Validator(optional)

-In order to join the network as validator, you need some staking tokens.
+To become a validator, you need some staking tokens.
-Please ask some in [discord testnets channel](https://docs.cosmwasm.com/chat)
+Please ask some at [discord testnets channel](https://docs.cosmwasm.com/chat)

 If you want to participate in active block building, you need some coins staked to your validators address.

 For those interested in validator stack, here is a good reading source on validator architectures: [certus one blog](https://kb.certus.one/)

-**Note**: make sure your validator is synced before upgrading to validator
+**Note**: make sure your validator is synced before upgrading to a validator.

 ```shell
 wasmcli tx staking create-validator \